Kgkkjjj/WebBrowser/README.md

 The manager also keeps an eye on memory usage.
 If the browser consumes more than about 200 MB, a warning is written to the log and shown in a dialog so you can decide whether to continue.
+Tracking protection hooks into each network resource.
+If the browser fails to connect the filtering signal, a warning is logged so you can investigate.

 ## Updating